phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

     T_h = p \cdot mass \cdot \lambda
 $$

-with $m$ the load coefficient.
+With $m$ the load coefficient.
 No load on cable means $mass = 1$.
 It is constant along the cable.

 2. The vertical component